DanielAsikpo/Project-2/project2.md

 ![Image](./Images/Screenshot_13.png)

-That means your PHP environment is ready to connect and interact with your MySQL server.
+This indicates that your PHP environment is ready to interact with your MySQL server.